pragma-/pbot/doc/FAQ.md

 ## How do I change my password?
 If you have a NickServ account or a unique hostmask, you don't need a PBot password.
-The `stayloggedin` metadata on your user account can be set instead.
+The `autologin` and `stayloggedin` metadata on your user account can be set instead.

-But if you prefer to be safe instead of sorry, use the [`my`](Commands.md#my) command to set the `password` user metadata for your user account.
-Your hostmask must match the user account.
+But if you prefer to be safe instead of sorry, use the [`my`](Commands.md#my) command to set the `password` and unset the `autologin` and `stayloggedin` metadata for your user account.
+Your hostmask must match the user account and you must be logged in.

     my password <your password>
+    my autologin 0
+    my stayloggedin 0

+If you are unable to log in, ask an admin to set a temporary password for you with the [`userset`](Admin.md#userset) command.
+Log in with the temporary password and then use the above commands to update your password.

 ## How do I make PBot remember my `date` timezone?
 Use the [`my`](Commands.md#my) command to set the `timezone` user metadata for your